 sudo mysql_secure_installation

-Here you will be asked with MySQL username and password.
-Even changing the password, type ‘n’ or ‘no’ if you want to continue using existing MySQL Password that was created earlier.
+Here you will be asked for a MySQL username and password.
+You are even changing the password; type ‘n’ or ‘no’ if you want to continue using the existing MySQL Password created earlier.

-Here comes the most important part — WordPress Configuration needs 3 variables as a part of MySQL database setup.
+Here comes the essential part — WordPress Configuration needs three variables as a part of MySQL database setup.

 Login into MySQL server via SSH using root user account: